TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 For this, you need to have prepared the following:

 - Two Radarr/Sonarr instances that are fully set up (Indexers, Custom Formats, Downloaders, etc.).
-- One download client (_Two if you prefer Usenet and Torrents_).
+- One download client (_two if you prefer Usenet and Torrents_).
 - Your download client must have two separate categories (movies-hd, movies-uhd, tv-hd, tv-uhd, etc.).

 !!! warning

-    :bangbang:You can't use the same root (media library) folder for both Radarr/Sonarr instances.:bangbang:
+    :bangbang:You can not use the same root (media library) folder for both Radarr/Sonarr instances.:bangbang:

     Make sure to use two separate root folders in Radarr and Sonarr (movies-hd, movies-uhd, tv-hd, tv-uhd, etc.).